Tzesh/tzesh/README.md

 ### Hi there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"></a>,

 I'm Uğur Dindar, an ordinary person who interested in Computer Science & Technologies, Computer Engineering (Computer Science) student at Eskişehir Technical University.
 I have been known as 'Tzesh' which is my nickname.
-I have been always take part in the side which supports, knows, contributes to and benefits from open-source softwares.
+I have been always take part in the side which supports, contributes to and benefits from open-source software.
 Most of the projects that I've developed so far is listed on my GitHub profile as public.

 To be in contact, please refer to ✉️ mail@ugurdindar.com